LastNameKhan/LastNameKhan/README.md

 ## About Me:
 Hello!
 I'm Aman, a passionate Front-End Developer specializing in creating dynamic and responsive web applications.
 With a strong foundation in HTML, CSS, and JavaScript, I have honed my skills in React.js and Next.js to build seamless user experiences.
-My journey in web development is driven by a relentless curiosity and a dedication to mastering the latest technologies and best practices.

 📊 **this week i spent my time on:**
 <!--START_SECTION:waka-->